daos-stack/daos/doc/admin/deployment.md

 To check the component status use: systemctl status daos-server

-DAOS Agent failed to start check the logs with: journalctl --unit daos-server
+If DAOS Server failed to start check the logs with: journalctl --unit daos-server
 ```